AndromedaTechnology/shopify-syncer-luceed/readme.md

 - Throttling included - to comply with Shopify request limit (for every call towards Shopify) -- Configurable

+### Customer (default or real), for orders, synced from Shopify to Luceed

+If you don't want to sync customer data to Luceed (by choice or by Shopify plan limitations)...
+Syncer will assign all Orders to a default customer in Luceed (just make sure to provide UID from Luceed Customer in .env file).

+On the other hand, if you do have the plan that provides Customer data, new customers will be created in Luceed (based on e-mail address and postal address) or existing ones will be used (if already in Luceed).

 ## Luceed

 - Na Webshopu navodimo samo MPC cijene (ne VPC)